acurteman/cryptographic/docs.md

     - "dispTimeStamps": Bool, toggles if time stamps are printed with messages

-    - "localLogLocation"L: String, file path used to save network local message logs
+    - "localLogLocation": String, file path used to save network local message logs

+    - "outputFreq": String, Sets how often the game output is written to file.
+Available options:

+        - "cycle": Output is written once every cycle

+        - "interval": Output is written once every given interval

+    - "outputInterval": Float, Sets how often output is written to file if the outputFreq is set to "interval"

 ### processModes: Dictionary